concur/developer.concur.com/src/api-reference/authentication/sign-in-with-concur.markdown

 **4. Retrieve User Profile information**

 Once the partner completes the oauth2 flow, they receive an `access_token` and `refresh_token`.
-Using the `access_token` and within the hour lifetime of the token, the partner has the ability to call SAP Concur's APIs.
-Your application may call SAP Concur's Profile API to obtain user information in order to provision an account in the partner's application.
+Using the `access_token` and within the hour lifetime of the token, the partner has the ability to call SAP Concur APIs.
+Your application may call the Profile API to obtain user information in order to provision an account in the partner's application.

 *TripLink Suppliers see the appendix for more details.*

-Here's an example to retrieve profile information for a User in the Production environment using cURL ( [Base URIs for other Environments](/api-reference/authentication/apidoc.html#base_uri)):
+Here's an example to retrieve profile information for a User in the Production environment using cURL ( [Base URIs for other Environments](/platform/base-uris.html)):

 ```
 curl -k -v -H "Accept: application/json"\